DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 ## Return Loaned Equipment

-After work is done under the agreement, and at any time on _Blockchain Commons_' request, _Developer_ agrees to promptly return any equipment _Blockchain Commons_ loaned for work under this agreement.
+After work is done under the agreement, and at any time on _Dyvers Hands_'s request, _Developer_ agrees to promptly return any equipment _Dyvers Hands_ loaned for work under this agreement.

 ## Manage Subcontractors